wesleycamargo/azure-docs.pt-br/articles/stream-analytics/stream-analytics-parallelization.md

 ### <a name="inputs"></a>Entradas
 Todas as entradas do Azure Stream Analytics podem tirar proveito do particionamento:
--   EventHub (é preciso definir a chave de partição explicitamente)
+-   EventHub (é preciso definir a chave de partição explicitamente com a palavra-chave PARTITION BY)
--   Hub IoT (é preciso definir a chave de partição explicitamente)
+-   Hub IoT (é preciso definir a chave de partição explicitamente com a palavra-chave PARTITION BY)
 -   Armazenamento de blob

 ### <a name="outputs"></a>outputs